Episode 215: An Eighth Wonder

 And so rose a second pachyderm, twice the size of the first, 150 feet above Coney Island.

 There's an article in the New York Times from May of 1885 about a tour of what was officially called the Elephantine Colossus.
+Its property manager, a Mr.

-Brandenburg, wined and dined a group of reporters and other VIPs and led them through an ornate door in the enormous rear left foot, then up the stairs and its leg and through each of its seven stories, into a 60-foot-wide room with a triangular roof 35 feet above the floor, called the stomach room, as yet undecorated, on through the diaphragm to the liver room and to the left lung room that would, the reporters were told, be the home to a museum during peak tour season.
+Brandenberg, wind and dined a group of reporters and other VIPs and led them through an ornate door in the enormous rear left foot, then up the stairs and its leg and through each of its seven stories, into a 60-foot-wide room with a triangular roof 35 feet above the floor, called the stomach room, as yet undecorated, on through the diaphragm to the liver room and to the left lung room that would, the reporters were told, be home to a museum during peak tour season.

-Then on to the cheek room, where they were encouraged to look at the ocean through the large circular windows of the elephant's eyes.
+Then on to the cheek room. where they were encouraged to look at the ocean through the large circular windows of the elephant's eyes.

 And finally to the observation deck, to take in a view which at that height was grander than even the loveliest beachside listings in all of New Jersey.